armkeh/resume/main.md

 # Objectives

-- Put my backend, DevOps experience to use building interesting, meaningful software.
+- Put my backend, DevOps experience and programming language theory knowledge to use building interesting, meaningful software.

 - Work with excellent people, in a culture fostering learning, teaching and growth.